What is an authorized user on a credit card?

 Credit card authorized users in a nutshell

 An authorized user is anyone added to a credit card account who can make charges on the card.
-It can be beneficial for simplifying finances among family members.
-Or it can be used to help someone establish a credit history.
+Adding an authorized user to your Capital One account helps you see household purchases in one place.
+And it could help a loved one establish credit.

 It’s important to remember that the only way to build credit with a credit card is with responsible use.
 By doing things like making payments on time each month, an authorized user may be able to benefit.
 On the other hand, bad habits could end up hurting a primary account holder and any authorized users.